The endpoints described in this section are the replacements of the v1.1 endpoints that allow you to lookup and manage follow relationships:

 Learn more about the new Twitter API v2: Early Access.

-The follows lookup endpoints enable you to explore and analyze the relationships between users, which is sometimes called network analysis.
-Specifically, there are two RESTful endpoints that return user objects representing who a specified user is following, or who is following a specified user.
+The follows lookup endpoints enable you to explore and analyze relationships between users, which is sometimes called network analysis.
+Specifically, there are two REST endpoints that return user objects representing who a specified user is following, or who is following a specified user.

 You can authenticate these endpoints with either OAuth 1.0a User Context or OAuth 2.0 Bearer Token.
-Also, you can request up to 1000 users per request, and pagination tokens will be provided for paging through large sets of matching Tweets.
+Also, you can request up to 1,000 users per request, and pagination tokens will be provided for paging through large sets of results.

 The manage follows endpoints enable you to follow or unfollow users.
 Since you are making a request on behalf of a user, you must authenticate these endpoints with OAuth 1.0a User Context and use the access tokens associated with the user who you would like the follow/unfollow action to happen on behalf of.